itspriddle/josh.fail/about/index.markdown

 # About Me

-I'm a 27 year old software engineer and I specialize in web, VoIP and mobile applications.
+I'm a software engineer and I specialize in web, VoIP and mobile applications.

 ## Contact Info